 Process Flows Provide Insight Into How Work Gets Done

-Process flows (or process diagrams) provide a visual overview of all the tasks and relationships involved in a process.
+Process flows (or process diagrams) provide a visual overview or workflow diagram of all the tasks and relationships involved in a process.

 The goal of illustrating a process could be two-fold:

 Most processes tend to be fairly opaque with a lot of institutional or "tribal" knowledge moving things forward.
 If you work in an environment like this you probably hear a lot of comments that sound like this: